 None of this “Oh we’re going to move Northwest Arkansas because that’s a better situation at home.
 You’ve got to help me with my AAU tournaments and all this stuff and then [juicy mouth sound] we’re gone.”

 Still more anger at the current system:

 As I said before I’m more angry at the NCAA than I am at Calipari.
 I’m angry at him because you don’t like somebody taking something like that and turning it into trash.
 But they’ve allowed that to happen.

-Bobby Knight said this five or six years ago – this is garbage.
+Bobby Knight said it five or six years ago – this is garbage.
 There’s a way to stop this.
 The NCAA could step in and say, “We will penalize any school that has a one and done a scholarship.”
 You have a guy that comes in one year and jumps at the NBA you lose the scholarship the next year.
 Kentucky would be out of business in two or three years if they did that.

 They could do that; why haven’t they done it?
-They have gone on record as saying, “We’re all about you going and being a student athlete.
+They have gone on record as saying, “We’re all about you going and being a student-athlete.
 We’re all about you going to school and getting your degree.”
 At least stay three years which is what baseball is.
 With baseball you can leave after three years.
 A lot of these baseball players virtually have their degree in three years, if they don’t they’re close.
 That if you go in and you don’t make it through the minor league system, they’ll even come back and pay for you to go back to school for whatever’s left so you can get that degree.
 You can look at that and at least justify.